ynotdraw/example-eslint-plugin/README.md

 ## Writing our first rule

 Let's say we have the following code.
-We want to enforce that all `ref`s in React end with "Ref" in their variable declaration so that it's clear via the variable name along that this is a ref.
+We want to enforce that all `ref`s in React end with "Ref" in their variable declaration so that it's clear via the variable name alone that this is a ref.

 ```jsx
 import React, { useRef } from 'react';